 When used with the apply-log or copy-back-and-apply-log operation, uncompresses a compressed backup before applying the InnoDB log.
-When used with the copy-back operation, uncompresses a compressed prepared backup (created by the backup-and-apply-log command with the --compress option) before restoring it to a server (only supported for MySQL Enterprise Backup 3.12.3 and later).
+When used with the copy-back operation, uncompresses a compressed prepared backup (created by the backup-and-apply-log command with the --compress option) before restoring it to a server.